meshcloud/meshcloud-docs/security.md

 # Security

-When you launch a virtual machine, you can inject akey pair, which provides SSH access to your instance.
-For this to work, the image must contain thecloud-initpackage.

-You can create at least one key pair for each project.
-You can use the key pair for multiple instances that belong to that project.
-If you generate a key pair with an external tool, you can import it into OpenStack.
+When launching a virtual machine, a key pair gives you SSH access to your instance.
+On the Meshpanel, you have to have at least one key pair for each project.
+If you have not created a security group by yourself, you can just use the default security group for this.
+The key pair can be used for multiple instances within a Meshproject.
+If you wish to generate your own key pair using an external tool, it is possible to import it into OpenStack.

-_NOTE:_A key pair belongs to an individual user, not to a project.
-To share a key pair across multiple users, each user needs to import that key pair.
+A key pair always belongs to an individual user, not to a project.
+That means that if you would like to share a key pair among multiple users, every single user has to import that key pair.

-If an image uses a static root password or a static key set \(neither is recommended\), you must not provide a key pair when you launch the instance.

-Asecurity groupis a named collection of network access rules that are use to limit the types of traffic that have access to instances.
-When you launch an instance, you can assign one or more security groups to it.
-If you do not create security groups, new instances are automatically assigned to the default security group, unless you explicitly specify a different security group.

-The associatedrulesin each security group control the traffic to instances in the group.
-Any incoming traffic that is not matched by a rule is denied access by default.
-You can add rules to or remove rules from a security group, and you can modify rules for the default and any other security group.

-You can modify the rules in a security group to allow access to instances through different ports and protocols.
-For example, you can modify rules to allow access to instances through SSH, to ping instances, or to allow UDP traffic; for example, for a DNS server running on an instance.
-You specify the following parameters for rules:
+A security group is a number of network access rules which limit access, i.e. traffic to the instances within that security group.
+Assigning multiple security groups to an instance is possible but it has to have at least one assigned to it.
+The default security group will be used if you have not yet created your own security group.

+The rules of a security group can be edited \(e.g. new rules can be added, old ones removed\).
+It is also possible to edit the rules of the default security group.
+These rules specify  through which ports and protocols instances can be accessed \(e.g. through SSH, UDP or DNS\).
+A rule consists of several parameters:

-* Source of traffic.
-Enable traffic to instances from either IP addresses inside the cloud from other group members or from all IP addresses.
+* Traffic Source: Specifying from where IP addresses can access instances \(e.g. from inside the cloud or from outside\).

-* Protocol.
-Choose TCP for SSH, ICMP for pings, or UDP.
+* Protocol: Specifying either TCP for SSH, ICMP for pings, or UDP.

-* Destination port on virtual machine.
-Define a port range.
-To open a single port only, enter the same value twice.
-ICMP does not support ports; instead, you enter values to define the codes and types of ICMP traffic to be allowed.
+* Destination Port on the virtual machine: Specifying a port range \(not supported by ICMP, enter values defining the codes and types of ICMP traffic instead\).

-Rules are automatically enforced as soon as you create or modify them.

-_NOTE:_Instances that use the default security group cannot, by default, be accessed from any IP address outside of the cloud.
-If you want those IP addresses to access the instances, you must modify the rules for the default security group.
-Additionally, security groups will automatically drop DHCP responses coming from instances.

-You can also assign a floating IP address to a running instance to make it accessible from outside the cloud.
-See .
+Instances within the default security group cannot be accessed by IP addresses outside the cloud.
+Modify the default security rules to change this.
+In addition to that, DHCP responses coming from instances will be automatically dropped by security groups.
+It is also possible to assign a floating IP address to a running instance in order to get access to it from outside the cloud.